Skip to content ↓

 Tapestry

-We will continue to use Tapestry in Year 1.
-With some of our lessons being ‘hands-on’ and using practical resources, we feel that tapestry supports us by not only sharing photos but linking the children’s learning to the Year 1 curriculum objectives too.
+As you may be aware, we have decided to continue to use Tapestry in Year 1.
+With many of our lessons being ‘hands-on’ and using practical resources, we felt that tapestry would support us by not only sharing photos but linking the children’s learning to the Year 1 curriculum objectives too.
 Please feel free to give the posts a ‘like’ or ‘comment’ as well as sharing with your child as it can be a lovely way to share learning at school.
 Additionally, you are more than welcome to also add and post on tapestry if there is any home learning that you would like to share with us.

 Little Wandle